 For many commuters and business travelers, cars can be a home away from home.
 As long as cars need to consume services, like fuel and parking, users will want a way to automate these tasks.
 Once they get used to the convenience of managing these services from their car, they will likely want to extend that capability.

 So what other smart car payment integrations are users interested in?

 Predictive maintenance is one of the most promising IoT use cases in the automotive industry.
 By analyzing real-time data, preventive systems can dispatch timely updates about possible hardware or software malfunctions to vehicle owners.
 Owners could then be prompted to schedule maintenance or drive to the closest dealership for an inspection.

 Using voice commands, drivers and passengers could place their orders on the go and click a button to confirm payment.
-This would eliminate the awkward situation of having a fast food employee handing you a POS device through the car window when you pick up your order.
+Such automotive payment solutions would eliminate the awkward situation of having a fast-food employee handing you a POS device through the car window when you pick up your order.